Legal Representation For Contractor & Builder Disputes

 Will the case get settled?

-If not settled, the contractor dispute goes to court or arbitration This depends.
+This depends.
 Some contractors are shady and never pay because they have multiple unsatisfied judgments against them.
 Others, however, are more responsible.
-Either way, having a lawyer involved will likely enhance our chances to collect money.
-You may need to sue a contractor, or defend suit, if you are the contractor.
+Either way, having a lawyer involved will likely enhance our chances of collecting money.

 Does a judgment in court mean the money will be collected?